-If we want to extend the size of an array without losing the contents, we can use the Preserve keyword.
+If we want to extend the length of an array without losing the contents, we can use the Preserve keyword.

-When we use Redim Preserve the new array must be bigger and start at the same dimension e.g.
+When we use Redim Preserve the new array must start at the same starting dimension e.g.

 In the following code we create an array using ReDim and then fill the array with types of fruit.

-We then use Preserve to extend the size of the array so we don’t lose the original contents.
+We then use Preserve to extend the length of the array so we don’t lose the original contents:

 You can see from the screenshots below, that the original contents of the array have been “Preserved”.

-Word of Caution: In most cases you shouldn’t need to resize an array like we have done in this section.
-If you are resizing an array multiple times then you many want to considering using a Collection.
+Word of Caution: In most cases, you shouldn’t need to resize an array like we have done in this section.
+If you are resizing an array multiple times then you may want to consider using a Collection.